Intermesh/groupoffice-docs/using/search.rst

 Search
 ======

-Group-Office has a powerful search function that will search through all items.
+GroupOffice has a powerful search function that will search through all items.

 You can find it at the top bar: